-Effective personal injury marketing can be transformative to your law firm.
-It can make the difference between accepting anything that comes in the door and cherry-picking cases from a pipeline of leads (and referring out the rest).
+Effective marketing can be transformative to your personal injury law firm.
+It can make the difference between accepting any case that comes in the door and cherry-picking cases from a pipeline of leads (and referring out the rest).

-Over the last several years, our personal injury marketing team has had the opportunity to handle marketing for personal injury law firms across the United States.
+Over the last several years, our legal marketing team has had the opportunity to handle marketing for personal injury law firms across the United States.
 This has allowed us to see a cross-section of personal injury marketing across markets both large and small.

-This article will share some of those insights and break down the three strategies personal injury lawyers use to build their practices.
+This article will share some of those insights and break down the three strategies personal injury law firms use to build their practices.
 I’m going to discuss the pros and cons of each strategy, then get into the details of what makes each work.

 If you would like to schedule a discovery call with me or one of the strategists at Sagapixel, please click here.
 Perhaps your personal injury firm can become another of our success stories.